 Basis of Comparison

 |Meaning||A monopoly market structure implies that there is a single seller of a product with no substitutes.||Companies and their products vary by some combinations.|

 |Number of sellers||Single firm||Many firms|

 |Barriers to Entry||Very high||Low|

 |Nature of substitute products||No good substitutes||Good substitutes but differentiated|

 In conclusion, the primary difference between monopoly vs monopolistic competition is the number of firms.
-Monopoly is characterized by a single firm more often than not by the support of the government where it can discriminate on pricing to maximize profits and ensuring customers not getting value for their money.
-In monopolistic competition, there are multiple firms vying for customers by differentiating on quality, features, and marketing.
-Customers have the choice to choose which product they want to use and can easily switch between products if they want to.
+Monopoly is characterized by a single firm, more often than not by the government’s support, where it can discriminate on pricing to maximize profits and ensure customers are not getting value for their money.
+In monopolistic competition, multiple firms are vying for customers by differentiating on quality, features, and marketing.
+Customers can choose which product they want to use and can easily switch between products if they want to.